SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 | Oct 12th | Hegemony and competition in the early modern world | Kennedy, Mann, and Friends |

 ## Prompt
-The Ottomans, the Ming and Qing Empires, the Mughals and the European kingdoms all responded to the globalization of commerce in the early modern period in dramatically different ways. **Why did they respond differently to the globalization of commerce and what were the consequences?**
+Cultural: Confucianism, Islam, and Christianity play varying roles in the political and economic decisions of the major regions of world (Ming/Qing, Ottomans/Mughals, Europe). **How did culture influence the relative success of commerce and/or state formation in these regions?
+Was the influence positive or negative ?
+Were there wider ramifications?**

-Comparing at least two of the regions above.
-Gelvin (World systems), Mann (silver), Kennedy and Arrighi might be good general frameworks, while Bulliet (Ottomans), Gilbert (Mughals) and McNeill (Europe) can provide some specifics.
+Include in your essay at least two religions.
+Sources for: Christianity (McNeill, Kissinger), Confucianism (resources from your Kennedy essay), Islam (Bulliet, Gilbert, some Gelvin).

 ## Documents Corner
 - @[[KBhHIST201HomogenosceneLN]] Current day, emphasis was placed around those in native American regions who were anti-Spanish, yet a large majority of the individuals who really brought globalization were Spanish